 INSERT INTO users (id, firstname, lastname, updated_at) SELECT id, firstname, lastname, updated_at FROM users_staging s;

-Second drawback is that it does not handle table schema change well.
-When a column is added or dropped from the MySQL table.
-You need to make the corresponding change on the Redshift table manually.
+Another drawback of this method is that it doesn’t replicate table schema changes.
+When a column is added or dropped from the MySQL table, you need to make the corresponding change on the Redshift table manually.

-Binlog not only captures data changes (INSERT, UPDATE, DELETE) but also captures table schema changes such as ADD/DROP COLUMN.
-By replaying those schema changes on Amazon Redshift, you can achieve true replication between MySQL and Redshift.
-Unlike Incremental SELECT©, rows deleted on MySQL can be deleted from Redshift as well if you use binlog.
+Binlog not only captures data changes (INSERT, UPDATE, DELETE) but also table schema changes such as ADD/DROP COLUMN.
+It also ensures that rows deleted from MySQL are also deleted in Redshift.

 There is an open source library you can use to do this called mysql-replication-listener.
-This C++ library offers streaming API to read data from MySQL binlog in real time.
-High level API is also available for a couple of languages: kodama (Ruby) and python-mysql-replication (Python).
+This C++ library offers a streaming API to read data from MySQL binlog in real time.
+A high level API is also available for a couple of languages: kodama (Ruby) and python-mysql-replication (Python).

 log_bin = /file_path/mysql-bin.log